Henry Spencer Ashbee: Works

 The Index was arranged alphabetically by title, the Centuria and Catena by subject.
 Ashbee includes plot summaries of the works listed, with liberal quotations.
 Of particular note are the 300 pages of the "Centuria" devoted to anti-Catholic pornography.
 Initially only 250 copies of each volume were printed.

 Ashbee is suspected to be "Walter", the author of My Secret Life, a lengthy sexual memoir of a Victorian gentleman.

 Legacy

 Ashbee was the subject of a 2001 biography by Ian Gibson, The Erotomaniac.

-A character based on him is central to Sarah Waters's award-winning novel Fingersmith (2002): a man obsessively collecting and indexing pornography and works about human sexuality, in an atmosphere of oppressive Victorian hypocrisy.
+A character based on Ashbee is central to Sarah Waters's award-winning novel Fingersmith (2002): a man obsessively collecting and indexing pornography and works about human sexuality, in an atmosphere of oppressive Victorian hypocrisy.

-Ashbee is #1 in Time Out's "Top 30 chart of London's rudest writers... the authors we feel have contributed the most to our understanding of the city's complex sexual psychology..."
+Ashbee is No. 1 on Time Out's "Top 30 chart of London's rudest writers... the authors we feel have contributed the most to our understanding of the city's complex sexual psychology..."